 BASIC STRUCTURE OF FACULTY-LED PROGRAMS AT CCC

-Faculty and staff-led study abroad programs at CCC are programs in which instruction for a CCC course is held in whole or in part outside the U.S., usually in conjunction with a provider organization.
+Faculty-led study abroad programs at CCC are programs in which instruction for a CCC course is held in whole or in part outside the U.S., usually in conjunction with a provider organization.
 A provider organization is an outside entity that coordinates the logistics of the trip once you reach the destination.
 Logistics include accommodations, in-country travel, lectures, meals, activities, and field trips.
 The focus of CCC’s faculty-led model is on short programs, as these are the most feasible for the largest number of CCC students.

 Provider Organizations